 Speed Up Learning

-Reading a transcript is 3-4x faster than watching a video at normal speed.
-You can scan for key concepts, skip filler content, and focus on sections that matter most to you.
+Reading is 3-4x faster than watching at normal speed.
+Scan for concepts, skip filler, focus on what matters.

-Once transcribed, you can search the full text for specific terms, formulas, or concepts.
-No more scrubbing through a 90-minute lecture trying to find that one explanation.
+Transcribed text means you can search for specific terms, formulas, or concepts.
+No more scrubbing through a 90-minute lecture for that one explanation.

-With AI-powered transcription tools like VidNotes, you can automatically generate:
+With AI tools like VidNotes you can generate:

 - Flashcard decks for spaced repetition